 Serving suggestions and tips

-- Q: Do I have to use tofu?
 No. The tofu can be left out, but I do feel like it adds a lot to the texture.
-The rest of the tofu block can be used to make Mayo, Sour Cream, or even Chocolate Mousse.
+The rest of the tofu block can be used to make homemade vegan mayo, Tofu Sour Cream, or even Dairy-Free Chocolate Mousse.
 If you don’t use it, add a tablespoon or 2 of plant milk.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!